Georgia Space Grant Consortium Presents Lights, Camera, Explore!

 All approved submissions will be shared on our website.

-Weekly winners in each age group will have their videos edited to production quality and featured on our You Tube channel and will receive a space-themed prize pack!
+Monthly winners will have their videos edited to production quality and featured on our You Tube channel and will receive a space-themed prize pack!

 Want to make a video, but don’t have an idea?
 Check out some cool ideas at NASA’s STEM site